ZacKeskin/GAN-Factory/README.md

 This is simple if you  `cd` into the cloned repo on your local machine and then type: `jupyter notebook` , and paste the link produced into your browser.

-If you do that you will see some initial test code I've provided that i was looking into; the idea is to load the model trained on the MNIST data set (the HFD5 datafile provided in the /Models folder within the Repo and then see if it can correctly classify an image of a numeral (nine.jpg).
-I didn't get it to do that yet - but hopefully food for thought.